Some Observations on Copyright Law

 Photocopy machines have been commonly used in libraries and offices since

-the mid-1960's.
+the mid-1960s.
 Yet the business and legal community was startled in

 1991-1996 by a series of federal cases that held that some common uses of